Frequently asked questions

 Can lessons be adapted for children with additional needs or diverse backgrounds?

 Yes.
 The program was developed with inclusive practice in mind.
 Activities are visual, concrete, and language-supported (the videos have subtitles enabled), making them suitable for children with a range of learning, sensory, and communication needs.
-The universal language of Sparky and Shady is also culturally adaptable and non-religious.
+The universal language of Sparky and Shady is also culturally adaptable.
 Sparky and Shady has been used successfully with EALD and First Nations students.

 Does the program meet Be You’s social and emotional wellbeing framework?